Zeroxeron/StlExtractor/README.md

 This small project was created to easify 3D object creation in some other software.

+Its easily rebuilds surfaces while removing triangulation.

 ## Features:
-- Extract vertices/edges from a given ".STL" file.
+- Extract vertices/edges from a given ".STL" file surfaces;
-- Export data into json.
+- Export data into json;
-- Fast convert via drag-n-drop.
+- Fast drag-n-drop action.

 ![](https://i.ibb.co/qYDmx5TK/stl-demo1.gif[/img])